monica-2204/golang-assignment/README.md

 ## The directory structure and the role of each file:

+1. cmd
-1. Main (main.go): Entry point of the application.
+    * (main.go): Entry point of the application.
+    * .env : This file has the environment variables required by the application.
+    * app.log : This file stores events, errors, and other messages that are logged by the application.

 2. Config (config/config.go): This file will manage database configuration settings.